Scientific evidence of organic, physical illness in ME patients

 Research Findings The scientific research shows that ME is a chronic disabling physical illness, which involves multiple dysfunctions and abnormalities.
 The research strongly suggests the illness involves the following :

 (1) Immune system dysfunctions and deficiencies caused and accompanied by viral / mycoplasma / pathogen infection (active and latent) and/or toxins.
 Defects in the 2-5a synthetase / RnaseL anti-viral pathway & PKR pathway with effects on immune system function and important ion channels which in turn has multiple domino effects on the body.
 Low numbers of NK cells and reduced NK cell function and cytotoxicity.
 Chronic immune system activation with dominance of pro-inflammatory cytokines.
-T reg cell abnormalities and an abnormal CD4/CD8 ratio.
-Autoimmunity, with strong indications of B cell abnormalities.
-Gastrointestinal abnormalities which contribute to immune system dysfunctions and chronic infection.
-Increased vulnerability to opportunistic infections over time.
-Also in subgroups, significant evidence of chronic inflammatory immune system from regular exposure to molds and mycotoxins.
-The chronically activated inflammatory immune system causes many adverse effects on the body over time.
-(2) in most cases continuing viral, mycoplasma, bacteria and other pathogen infections (both active and latent, including partially latent) of the nervous system, nerve junctions, brain, immune system cells, intestines, joints, muscles, and other body organs.
+T cell abnormalities, including CD8, T reg cell abnormalities and an abnormal CD4/CD8 ratio.
+HLA abnormalities, some evidence of autoimmunity, with strong indications of B cell abnormalities.
+VDR abnormalities which weaken immunity, and increase susceptibility to chronic infection and autoimmune risk (Dr. Marshall, Marshall Protocol).
+Gastrointestinal abnormalities which contribute to immune system dysfunctions and chronic infection risk.
+(2) in subgroups, continuing viral, mycoplasma, bacteria and other pathogen infections (both active and latent, including partially latent) of the nervous system, nerve junctions, brain, immune system cells, intestines, joints, muscles, and other body organs.
 These infections may be causative, opportunistic or a co-factor in the illness.
-High levels of oxidative and nitrosative stress arising from chronic immune system inflammation, infections, immune system and cellular dysfunctions, and toxin build up.
-(3) toxic build up in the body.
+High levels of oxidative and nitrosative stress arising from chronic immune system inflammation, infections, immune system and cellular dysfunctions, and toxins.
+(3) dysfunctions of the central nervous system, the brain and the autonomic nervous system, and involves significant chronic inflammation, lesions, reductions in grey and white matter, brain hypoperfusion, increased ventricular lactate, spinal fluid abnormalities, autonomic dysfunctions and other abnormalities.
+This adversely affects many other body functions.
+(4) toxic build up in the body.
 Flow reversal in the liver and the brain.
 Chronic Cerbral Spinal Venous Insufficiency (CCSVI).
 Chronic Hepatic Venous Insufficiency (CHVI).
 Cardiac Dysfunction.
 This reversal leads to auto-intoxication and a build up of toxins and toxin related damage to cells, tissues, organs, glands, immune system, nervous system, mitochondria and ATP production with serious effects for the patient over time.
 Cardiac dysfunction is believed to play a key role in the initiation of this flow reversal.
-(4) dysfunctions of the central nervous system, the brain and the autonomic nervous system, and involves significant chronic inflammation, lesions, reductions in grey and white matter, brain hypoperfusion, increased ventricular lactate, spinal fluid abnormalities, autonomic dysfunctions and other abnormalities.
-This resulting from infections, a chronically activated inflammatory immune system, toxins, defects in oxygen transport and absorption, and mitochondria damage and dysfunctions.
-This adversely affects many other body functions.

 (5) ATP, mitochondria & krebs cycle dysfunctions and abnormalities.
-Including abnormal mitochondria destruction and abnormal mitochondria membranes, structures and electron transport, which adversely affects the entire body.
-This is due to chronic infections, a chronically activated inflammatory immune system, toxins and the high levels of oxidative and nitrosative stress.
-This is the most important factor as the mitochondria and krebs cycle produces ATP, and the immune system, the nervous system, the brain, the muscles, the heart, the glands, and all the organs rely on the mitochondria and ATP.
+Deficient ATP produced.
+Abnormal mitochondria destruction and abnormal mitochondria membranes, structures and electron transport, which adversely affects the entire body.
+This may be due to chronic infections, a chronically activated inflammatory immune system, toxins and the high levels of oxidative and nitrosative stress in the illness.
+This is the most important factor as the mitochondria and krebs cycle produces ATP, and the immune system, the nervous system, the brain, the muscles, the heart, the glands, and all the organs rely on ATP, for fuel.
 Any significant deficiency in ATP will cause a slow down in the activity of these organs and the body, and more serious deficiencies can cause extreme tiredness most or all of the time.
 The mitochondria and ATP govern states of tiredness and exhausation.
-This explains the VO2 max abnormality and post-exercise malaise commonly found in ME patients.
-Cardiac dysfunctions in ME are related to these mitochondria dysfunctions and chronic infections and inflammatory damage.
-(6) methylation cycle blocks and glutathione deficiency throughout the body.
+This explains the rapid shift to anerobic metabolism, build up of lactic acid, purines, muscle pains etc. during and after exercise, and the post-exercise malaise commonly found in ME patients.
+Cardiac dysfunctions in ME are related to these mitochondria dysfunctions, chronic infections and inflammatory damage over time.
+(6) methylation cycle blocks and glutathione deficiency.
 The methylation cycle is important and produces many substrates and co-factors for other body organs and processes, including the mitochondria.
 Deficient glutathione increases oxidative and nitrosative stress and this contributes to mitochondria abnormalities and dysfunctions.
 (7) HPA axis dysfunctions, in particular hypothalmus gland, adrenal gland and thyroid gland dysfunctions and abnormal hormone output, which adversely affects hormones, sleep and immune function.
-This itself is related to the brain and neurological dysfunctions mentioned above.
+This itself is related to the brain and neurological damage and dysfunctions mentioned above.

 All of these 7 factors are the core of the illness, the perpetuating factors over time found in all ME patients at phase 1, 2 or 3 of the illness.
 In the case of the 2-5a synthetase / RnaseL anti-viral pathway, it is believed that human leukocyte elastase and/or calpain cleaves the 80 kDa form of RnaseL into 37 kDa RnaseL, cleaves STAT1-alpha protein and p53 protein and Actin, bringing about deficiencies in these proteins.
 These proteins are essential for normal immune system function, and their depletion and abscence leads to serious and continuing immune system dysfunction.
 And there is an accompanying increase in NF-Kb levels and activity which is pro-inflammatory and pro-Cancer.
 The 7 initial disruptions / injuries, numbered (1) to (7) above persists over time and has a domino effect on other cellular functions and body functions leading on to several other dysfunctions, and to severe illness.
 Causes may have several orgins, according to scientific research